Mason Lohrei: Boston Bruins

 Lohrei entered the 2024–25 hoping to build off his rookie season, and was named to the Bruins opening night roster.
 Despite a rough season opener, which saw Lohrei on the ice for three Florida Panthers goals in a 6-4 loss, he quickly adjusted, and rode a three-game point streak where he scored a goal and three assists.
 Unfortunately for Lohrei and the Bruins, the season opener was more of an omen than they had hoped.
 Although Lohrei found some offensive success, including scoring eight assists in December, and two goals and five assists in January, Lohrei often found himself on the ice for opposing goals, resulting in a negative plus/minus.
 After the NHL trade deadline, which saw the Bruins sell off major pieces, including fellow defenseman Brandon Carlo, and the fact that the Bruins were without their top-two defensemen Charlie McAvoy and Hampus Lindholm due to injury, Lohrei inherited a large defensive role on a struggling Bruins team, which allowed him to develop and grow his game.
 However, the Bruins struggles would continue, and ultimately, Lohrei would finish the season with the lowest plus/minus in the NHL, at -43.
-He finished the season with five goals and 33 assists in 77 games.
+He finished the season with five goals and 28 assists in 77 games.

 On June 23, 2025, as an impending restricted free agent, Lohrei signed a two-year, $6.4 million extension with the Bruins.

+Going into the 2025–26 season, Lohrei started off on the Bruins top pair alongside Charlie McAvoy.
+However, Lohrei struggled on the top pair, leading him to get called out by head coach Marco Sturm and being a healthy scratch a number of times in the early going.
+Lohrei was then moved to the third defensive pairing, and after showing signals of improvement, moved up to the top-four, even amidst trade rumors.
+Lohrei, as well as improving on defense, showcased his offensive potential, and on January 17, 2026, scored the first multi-goal game of his career against the Chicago Blackhawks.
+Although his offensive production would slow as the season went on, it was later revealed that he had been battling an upper-body injury throughout the season, and eventually had to miss time towards the end of the season due to it.
+Lohrei was not out for long, and returned for the final four games of Boston's season, helping the Bruins clinch the first wild card spot in the Stanley Cup playoffs, facing the Buffalo Sabres.
+However, Lohrei would struggle defensively in the first three games of the series, leading him to being a healthy scratch starting in Game 4.
+The Bruins would lose in six games to the Sabres, with Lohrei making no further appearances in the series.